Whatapalaver/100_Days_of_Code/r2-log.md

 ## Log

+### R2D12
+I'm supposed to pair programming but haven't managed to arrange this yet.
+So instead I ran through the FizzBuzz exercise and set up the Rspec testing code on my own.
+I can only do equality checks at the moment and imagine rspec can get a lot mopre complex.

+I also did some more codewars kata, these are getting remarkably easier to cope with which is a huge leap from those early days of having zero clues!

 ### R2D11
 I'm away visiting my parents this weekend so haven't had much opportunity to code.
 I did work on some bug spotting for other students which is helpful for me and read more chapters of the Chris Pine book.
 In the sun.
 With beer....